dedupeio/dedupe/docs/common_learning_methods.rst

    Write a settings file that contains the data model and predicates to a file object.

-   :param str file_obj: File object.
+   :param file file_obj: File object.

    .. code:: python